radekstepan/release-log/README.md

     *   Flexible tag filtering using a `tagFilter` function (defaults to ignoring tags ending with `-schema`).
     *   Gracefully handles repositories with no tags, no commits, or no conventional commits within a range.
 *   **Flexible Configuration:** Highly configurable to suit various project needs.
+*   **TypeScript Support:** Includes type definitions for a better development experience in TypeScript projects.

 ## Installation